tavisshiChauhan/Zopsmart-Project/README.md

 **Real-World Scenario:** Implements a Student Management API for educational institutions.

 ## Getting Started
+#### Prerequisites
+Before running the project make sure you have mongoDB database created.

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes. initialise your go module using:
 ```bash